Eisai (OTCMKTS:ESALY) Rating Lowered to Hold at Zacks Investment Research

-Zacks Investment Research downgraded shares of Eisai (OTCMKTS:ESALY) from a buy rating to a hold rating in a research report sent to investors on Wednesday morning, Zacks.com reports.
+Eisai (OTCMKTS:ESALY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Wednesday, Zacks.com reports.

 According to Zacks, “Eisai Co LTD is involved in the Biotechnology and Drug Industry.
 Their principle activities are the manufacture and sale of pharmaceutical products.
 Operations are carried out through the following divisions: Pharmaceuticals: veterinary drugs other food additives, livestock feed and pharmaceutical production systems and equipment.
 The Group has overseas consolidated subsidiaries in the United States, Canada, the United Kingdom, France, Germany, East Southeast Asia and South and Central America. “

-Separately, ValuEngine lowered Eisai from a hold rating to a sell rating in a research note on Thursday, July 2nd.
+Separately, ValuEngine cut Eisai from a “hold” rating to a “sell” rating in a research report on Thursday, July 2nd.

 Eisai Co, Ltd. engages in the research and development, manufacture, sale, and import and export of pharmaceuticals.
 It develops Fycompa, an antiepileptic drug in the neurology area that is approved as an adjunctive therapy for partial-onset seizures in Japan, the United States, Europe, and Asia.
 The company is also approved for use as monotherapy for the treatment of partial onset seizures in the United States; and as an adjunctive therapy for primary generalized tonic-clonic seizures in Japan, the United States, Europe, and Asia.